 This calculator computes expected results.
 It does of course generally expect macro lens capability.
 The calculator shows the maximum image size result, and the necessary macro lens magnification setting to do it, and also that scan resolution.

 If specified megapixels is a rounded approximate number, the pixel dimensions could be few pixels off, but it'll be close enough.
 Or, you can enter precise pixel dimensions.
-Crop Factor changes the necessary subject distance, but (if we have enough magnification) does not change the number of pixels specified or the resulting scan dpi.
-Crop factor increases the magnification to fill the same sensor pixel dimensions.
+Increased crop factor of a smaller sensor increases the reproduction ratio to fit the smaller sensor dimensions.
+Larger Crop Factor also increases the necessary subject distance (to be a smaller magnification), but if we have same pixel dimensions, it does not change the resulting scan dpi.

 Reproduction Ratio: Note that 1:2 and 2:1 are very different.
 This ratio convention is:

 35 mm slides will work best using a 1:1 macro lens.
-The 1:1 is a fixed ratio, so slides smaller than the sensor create images smaller than the sensor.
-But the macro lens is very versatile, and can be refocused to any workable ratio for larger slides at a greater distance.
+The 1:1 is a fixed ratio, so if at 1:1, slides smaller than the sensor create images smaller than the sensor (same size as slide).
+So to copy full size slides, a 1.5x crop DSLR sensor will use the lens near its 1:1.5 ratio setting.
+The macro lens is very versatile, and can be refocused to any workable ratio for larger slides at a greater distance.
 Many current macro lenses can do 1:1, but several older ones only do 1:2 (half life-size images).
-And a few regular zoom lenses can do 1:3 (and they call it macro, and 1:3 can copy medium film size).
+And a few regular lenses can do 1:3 (and they call it macro, and 1:3 can copy medium film size).

 The 1:2 lens offers less image size and resolution than 1:1, but it may still be sufficient in some cases (with more extreme cropping).
 Or for 35 mm slides, a 1.5 or 1.6 crop factor will partially compensate for a 1:2 lens (with 75% or 80% image size instead of 50%.
 A 2x crop factor would be 100% size at 1:2.)
 We can't move the slide closer because the lens won't focus closer than 1:2.
 Or adding a regular extension tube with extension length 50% of the focal length will convert a 1:2 lens to 1:1.